cdelgehier/oio-docs/doc/source/admin-guide/configuration_namespace.rst

 zookeeper.$SRVTYPE
 ------------------

+Overrides the global `zookeeper` setting for a specific service type.
-Under certain circumstances, it is necessary to insulte the elections of a particuler service type into its own Zookeeper.
+In some cases, it is necessary to provide a dedicated ZooKeeper cluster to a service type.
 E.g. because it is too critical or space consuming.
-The `zookeeper.$SRVTYPE` is dedicated to override the global `zookeeper` configuration.

 .. code-block:: text